 - Leftover Storage: Store leftover burritos in an airtight container in the fridge for up to 4 days.
 Rewarm in the microwave (~60 seconds) or oven (350 degrees for 10-15 minutes) until warm.

 - Freezer Option: Store rolled, uncooked burritos wrapped in foil in a freezer bag for up to 3 months.
-When ready to eat bake let defrost in the fridge and cook in the oven at 350 degrees for 10-15 minutes until warmed through.
-Alternatively, you can go strait from the freezer to the microwave on the defrost setting for 5 minutes.
+When ready to eat bake frozen burritos in the oven at 350 degrees for 30 minutes until warmed through.
+Alternatively, you microwave on the defrost setting for 5-7 minutes.

 - Alternate Cooking Options: 1 Oven: Bake in the oven on a cookie sheet seem side down at 350 degrees for 10-15 minutes until warmed through.
 2 Microwave: Microwave burritos for 30-60 seconds until warmed through.